A Two-Time-Scale Stochastic Optimization Framework with Applications in Control and Reinforcement Learning: Introduction

+At a first glance, \eqref{eq:composite_opt} reduces to \eqref{eq:bilevel_opt} by choosing $g_1=f_1$ and $g_2(x)=(x,y^{\star}(x))$ where $y^{\star}(x)$ is the minimizer of $f_2(x,\cdot)$.
+However, the key assumption made in these works, and in the stochastic composite optimization literature in general, is the differentiability of $g_2$ (and $g_1$) and access to an oracle that returns the stochastic gradient $\nabla g_2$.
+This assumption is restrictive in reinforcement learning where only indirect information about $g_2$ is available. }

-Second, in the RL literature actor-critic algorithms also aim to solve a problem similar to \eqref{prob:GH=0}, where $\theta$ and $\omega^{\star}(\theta)$ are referred to as the actor and critic, respectively; see for example \cite{ khodadadian2021finite, qiu2019finite, kumar2019sample,xu2020non, wu2020finite, xu2021doubly}.
-Among these works, only \cite{khodadadian2021finite,wu2020finite} consider an online setting similar to the one studied in this paper.
-In fact, the online actor-critic algorithm in RL is a special case of our framework with a non-convex objective function $f$.
-Our analysis recovers the state-of-the-art result in this domain \cite{wu2020finite}, while being more general by removing the projection operation in the update of the critic parameter used to limit the growth of its norm.
+\textbf{Actor-Critic Algorithms.} In the RL literature the aim of actor-critic algorithms is also to solve a problem similar to \eqref{prob:GH=0}, where $\theta$ and $\omega^{\star}(\theta)$ are referred to as the actor and critic, respectively; { see for example \cite{qiu2021finite, kumar2019sample,xu2020non, wu2020finite}, among which \cite{qiu2021finite, kumar2019sample,xu2020non} all employ nested-loop updates and require constant state resetting, making these algorithms inconvenient to implement in practice.
+The authors in \cite{wu2020finite} consider an online, single-loop setting similar to the one studied in our paper.
+In fact, the algorithm in \cite{wu2020finite} is a special case of our framework with a non-convex objective function.
+Our analysis recovers the result of \cite{wu2020finite} while slightly loosening the assumptions --- by carefully exploiting a "strong monotonicity" property of the operator $G$ we are able to remove a projection operator used by \cite{wu2020finite} to limit the growth of the critic parameter.
+The same type of projection operator is also used in \cite{xu2020non}, which otherwise makes similar assumptions to ours including the Lipschitz continuity/smoothness of the objective function and the uniform ergodicity of the Markov chain (Assumption~\ref{assump:markov-chain}).}

-Last but not least, we note that our paper is related to the works on stochastic algorithms under Markovian samples.
-In particular, \cite{sun2018markov,doan2020convergence,doan2020finite,zeng2020finite} study various SGD/SA algorithms under samples generated from a fixed Markov chain and show that the convergence rates are only different from that under i.i.d. samples by a log factor.
-The authors in \cite{zou2019finite} consider a variant of SA under stochastic samples from a time-varying Markov chain controlled by the decision variable.
-The algorithm in our work also updates with samples drawn from a time-varying Markov chain.
-However, we study two-time-scale methods while the work in \cite{zou2019finite} only consider a single-time-scale SA.
+\textbf{Single-Variable Stochastic Optimization.} When the samples are i.i.d., stochastic gradient/subgradient algorithms are fairly well-understood for smooth (see \cite{amari1993backpropagation,gower2019sgd,khaled2020tighter} and the references therein) and non-smooth \cite{ruszczynski1987linearization,boyd2008stochastic,ruszczynski2020convergence} functions.
+In the smooth setting, \cite{chen2019finite,sun2018markov,zeng2023finite} study various SGD/SA algorithms under samples generated from time-invariant state transition probabilities (we will later refer to this as a time-invariant Markov chain) and show that the convergence rates are only different from that under i.i.d.\ samples by a logarithmic factor.
+The key argument used in these works is that the Markovian samples behave similarly to i.i.d.\ samples on a mildly dilated time scale.